hawaiifw/hawaii-framework/CONTRIBUTING.md

 All Java code should use the Hawaii Framework Code Style which is based on the [Google Java Style][] with the most important exception that we use +4 spaces for block indentation instead of +2.

-Eclipse users should simply import the Eclipse [Hawaii Framework Java Style code formatter][].
+Users should simply import the Eclipse [Hawaii Framework Java Style code formatter][] file in their IDE.
-IntelliJ IDEA users should first install the [Eclipse Code Formatter plugin][] to import the same Eclipse code formatter file.
+The same code formatter file should also be imported in IntelliJ IDEA.

 This [README][Hawaii Framework Java Style code formatter README] contains a full list of adjustments made to the code formatter.